 Most users of EM simulation software who have used Eigenmode analysis will relate this analysis only to resonators and even the 3D EM software help file may highlight that Eigenmode solver analysis is intended for resonances and quality factors.
 While this is perhaps the main application – Eigenmode solver analysis is certainly not limited to resonances and Q’s.

 Analysis of resonators

 When we design a filter, the resonators are our building blocks.
-Surely, we want to know in advance what properties the resonators can offer.
-Perhaps we want to also see the effect of conductivity of the internal surface material on the unloaded Q – the Q ultimately determines the passband insertion loss of a filter.
+Surely, we want to know in advance what properties a particular chosen resonator can offer.
+Usually we want to also see the effect of conductivity of the internal surface material on the unloaded Q – the Q ultimately determines the passband insertion loss of a filter.
 Eigenmode analysis models consist of a 3D model of the proposed resonator.
-A TEM-mode coaxial resonator is shown below:
+As an example, a TEM-mode coaxial resonator is shown below:

 and in CST

-The Eigenmode solver can be set up to show multiple resonances and its associated unloaded Q-factors (if material with finite conductivity has been defined).
-Below images show a TEM-mode coaxial resonator CST Eigenmode analysis.
-The first two images show the lowest possible resonance at which the length of the inner rod is a quarterwave long.
+The Eigenmode solver can be set up to show multiple resonances (fundamental and higher order) and its associated unloaded Q-factors (if material with finite conductivity has been defined).
+Below images show a TEM-mode coaxial resonator and its fields at the fundamental quarterwave resonance obtained from CST Eigenmode analysis.

 The next higher resonance occurs when the inner rod length is three quarterwaves long: l = 3/4*lambda.
 We can find the order of the resonance by E-field inspection.
 We clearly see one halfwave on the right side, followed by a quarterwave length with its Emax at the open end of the rod.

 We detect that resonances occur at odd multiples of a quarter wavelength: 1, 3, 5, 7.
 So, the one below is at 2 + 2 + 1 = 5 quarter wavelengths.